Grey wolf (mythology): Significance of the Grey Wolf

 In Turkic folk culture, it is believed that carrying a wolf tooth in your pocket will protect you from the evil eye.
 In the Yakut documents their guardian wolf is referred to as Bosko.
 For the Kyrgyz people, seeing a wolf while walking in the steppe was seen as a sign of good luck and safety.
 Seeing a wolf in a dream was also a good sign.
 They used to put wolf teeth or skin under their pillows to protect the pregnant woman from the evil eye.
 It was also considered a blessing if a wolf dove into a flock of sheep or if it entered a barn.
 According to Bashkir mythology, a wolf fell in front of the ancient Bashkirs and showed them the way.
 Therefore, they were called Bashkirs, which means "with a wolf on their heads."

 The crescent tactic (or the Turanian/Turkic tactic), the strategy of baiting an enemy into the center and enclosing them in a crescent shape, was first applied by the Turkic people after seeing it being used by wolves.

 The Bozkurt was considered sacred by Turks in pre-Islamic times and continued to be a symbol of Turkish identity in later periods.
 Historical research shows that various Turkic peoples that migrated to the west such as the Huns, Kipchaks and Pechenegs used this symbol to denote their heritage.
 The main reason that the Grey Wolf is considered sacred and is the national symbol of the Turks is based on the belief that a she-wolf named Asena (Kökböri, Bozkurt) guided the Turks as they emerged from Ergenekon by melting the iron mountains, as described in the Epic of Ergenekon.

 Today the Grey Wolf is a symbol of Turkish nationalism.
 It was declared a national symbol by Atatürk and is used in many places.
-In the early years of the republic, images of the Grey Wolf were printed on Turkish Currency.
+In the early years of the republic, images of the Grey Wolf were printed on Turkish lira notes.